flancia-coop/doc.anagora.org/social-coop-tech-group.md

        - keycloak up with social.coop realm
            - Akshay: is it totally open?
            - Fl: Yes!
 Intended to close it down, so we don't have spam issues.
 Now is a good time.
+           - Ed: Did we want self-registration off?
+           - Fl: Another member was surprised it was on.
+"What we want" is the right topic.
+How to integrate with registration form?
+How could you allow people to "sign in with X"?
        - pending:
            - [[backups]] and [[restores]]
        - dump restored, including images